seregazhuk/seregazhuk.github.io_old/_drafts/2018-03-16-fast-webscraping-with-reactphp-limiting-requests.md

 }
 {% endhighlight %}

 As a handler we use `$this->client->get($url)` call which makes an asynchronous request to a specified URL and returns a promise.
-Once the request is done and response is received the promise fulfills with this response.
-Then next step is to invoke the queue with the specified URLs.
-Now, the `$queue` variable is a placeholder for `$this->client->get($url)` but wrapped into the queue.
+Once the request is done and the response is received the promise fulfills with this response.

+Then the next step is to invoke the queue with the specified URLs.
+Now, the `$queue` variable is a placeholder for `$this->client->get($url)` call, but this call is being taken from the queue.
 So, we can just replace this call with `$queue($url)`:

 {% highlight php %}
 <?php